Will the Wizards cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Wizards Betting Records & Stats

-- Washington has played 19 games this season that ended with a combined score higher than 239.5 points.
+- Washington has played 20 games this season that ended with a combined score over 239.5 points.

-- Washington has a 242.8-point average over/under in its matchups this season, 3.3 more points than this game's total.
+- Washington's matchups this season have a 242.8-point average over/under, 3.3 more points than this game's total.

-- The Wizards have won in five, or 16.7%, of the 30 contests they have been named as odds-on underdogs in this year.
+- The Wizards have been underdogs in 31 games this season and have come away with the win five times (16.1%) in those contests.

-- Washington has not won as an underdog of +310 or more on the moneyline this season in 11 games with those odds or longer.
+- Washington has not won as an underdog of +375 or more on the moneyline this season in seven games with those odds or longer.

-- Sportsbooks have implied with the moneyline set for this matchup that Washington has a 24.4% chance of pulling out a win.
+- The moneyline set for this matchup implies Washington has a 21.1% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!